-Both coffee and tea are very popular not only with the athletes who are trying to boost their performance but also around the world.
+Both coffee and tea are very popular, not only with athletes who are trying to boost their performance but also around the world.
 Because they have influenced cultures throughout the years, we should probably take into consideration the health benefits of each of the two most popular hot beverages.

 Although the histories of the two drinks are different, one thing they have in common is that wars have been waged for both of them.

-There is a story of how tea became one of the most loved beverages – the emperor Shennong was first to try this beverage after a spring of tea leaves accidentally fell into the water that was brewing.
+There is a story of how tea became one of the most loved beverages.
+The emperor Shennong was the first to try this beverage after a spring of tea leaves accidentally fell into the water that was brewing.
 He loved it so much that he had to share it with everyone.
-Although this story is probably a myth because there is no evidence that this event actually took place, we are certain that everyone who tasted the tea for the first time was enchanted with its taste and smell.
+Although this story is probably a myth because there is no evidence that this event actually took place, we are certain that everyone who tasted the tea for the first time was enchanted by its taste and smell.

 When brewed, coffee has more caffeine than tea, but tea leaves actually have more caffeine than coffee beans.

-But although Japanese green teas generally have less caffeine than coffee, sencha can have around one third to a half amount of that in coffee; while matcha is definitely an exception in the tea world – because the whole leaf is grounded to make the matcha tea, and as we already said, before brewing them, tea leaves have more caffeine than coffee beans.
+But although Japanese green teas generally have less caffeine than coffee, sencha can have around one third to a half of that in coffee, while matcha is definitely an exception in the tea world because the whole leaf is ground to make the matcha tea, and as we already said, before brewing them, tea leaves have more caffeine than coffee beans.

 Another reason why tea is a much better option than coffee is because it offers almost three times more vitamins and minerals than coffee.
 Japanese green teas are filled with all sorts of vitamins.
-For example, 100g of sencha leaves can have about 250mg of vitamin C. However, that is 5mg of vitamin C per 100ml of the beverage.
-Still, if you take into consideration that an average person needs 65-90mg per day, that is quite a decent number.
+For example, 100 grams of sencha leaves can have about 250mg of vitamin C. However, that is 5mg of vitamin C per 100 ml of the beverage.
+Still, if you take into consideration that an average person needs 65–90 mg per day, that is quite a decent number.

-We all know about the effect caffeine can have on our sleeping pattern.
+We all know about the effect caffeine can have on our sleeping patterns.
 Also, too much caffeine can cause anxiety and irritability, which can even lead to higher stress levels.
 But it also depends on our genetics.
-Some people feel the effects of coffee when they consume 300mg of caffeine, some feel them after 1000mg.
+Some people feel the effects of coffee when they consume 300mg of caffeine; others feel them after 1000mg.

 But coffee consumption can lead to insomnia, and that is why it is not recommended to drink it later in the day.

 Did you ever notice how a cup of coffee can get our bowels moving?
-Well, that is because coffee has a laxative effect, more interestingly, the decaffeinated coffee has a similar outcome.
+Well, that is because coffee has a laxative effect; more interestingly, decaffeinated coffee has a similar outcome.

-But it seems caffeine itself promoted bowel movements, too, because it stimulates the muscles you use to move the food through the digestive tract.
+But it seems caffeine itself promotes bowel movements, too, because it stimulates the muscles you use to move food through the digestive tract.